Apple's iPad to fall behind Android as tablet war grows

 APPLE REVS GROWTH SLOWS

-Last month, Hewlett-Packard Co announced the launch of the Slate 7 tablet powered by Android, a centerpiece of that company's effort to expand from the shrinking personal market into mobile.
+Last month, Hewlett-Packard Co announced the launch of the Slate 7 tablet powered by Android, a centrepiece of that company's effort to expand from the shrinking personal market into mobile.

 Apple is expected to grow its revenue by $26 billion in its fiscal year ending in September, just over half of the $48 billion increase in revenue it saw the year before, according to Thomson Reuters I/B/E/S.